mthornton-net/mthornton-net.github.io/_posts/2024-05-13-Verbose-GPO-Processing.md

 ---
 layout: post
-title: Figuring Out Which GPO Is Being Processed Or Stuck
+title: Verbose Logon, Logoff And Startup Messages
 description: GPO Quick Tip
 date: 2024-05-13 21:10:00 -0500
 tags: Active-Directory
 ---

-# Figuring Out Which GPO Is Being Processed Or Stuck
+# Verbose Logon, Logoff And Startup Messages

 ## How To Verbose This

-Often times if you have a handful of Group Policies applied to a machine sometimes it's hard to determine which GPO is being stuck.
+Often times if you have a handful of Group Policies applied, software or other miscellaneous settings applied to a machine sometimes it's hard to determine which what is being stuck.
 We are going to determine how we can see this by being a bit verbose on the post boot screen rather than Windows saying "Please Wait..."

 To do this, create a computer GPO and create the following GPP for the registry: